 The Nikoi Story

-The group had become disenchanted with the resort options easily reachable from Singapore and set out to bring to life their own idea of an island escape with space, privacy and simple luxuries.
+The group had become disenchanted with the resort options easily reachable from Singapore and set out to bring to life their own idea of an island escape.
+They wanted space, privacy, and simple luxuries.

 The result is Nikoi Private Island, which opened to the public in 2007.
-Where there are no rules, no signs and no room keys.
+On this private island, you’ll find no rules, no signs, and no room keys.

 And when I say no rules, I mean it.
-For example, when I asked what time the bar closed, I was told, “when the last guest leaves.”
+For example, when I ask what time the bar closes, I’m told, “when the last guest leaves.”
 That’s the kind of service you can expect here on Nikoi.

 From the beginning, the owners were committed to protecting the natural environment of the island and passionate about giving back to the local community.
 Sustainability, as essential as luxury.

 Prior to construction, they engaged a highly-regarded naturalist to survey the island and make recommendations for construction to minimize the impact on the island’s natural flora and fauna.
 He made several recommendations that were implemented into the resort’s design.

 For example, the coastal foreshore around the island was left intact to maintain healthy and regenerating reefs.
-Lighting is minimal so as not to disturb nesting sea turtles and the eastern side of the island has been left virtually untouched except for the addition of a limited trail system.
+Lighting is minimal so as not to disturb nesting sea turtles.
+And the eastern side of the island has been left virtually untouched except for the addition of a limited trail system.